seasketch/next/packages/infra/README.md

 cdk deploy SeaSketchProductionDBStack
 ```

 This will create a new stack for the database, but that database will be empty.
-Afterwards you will need to bootstrap the database schema using the bastion container within the Maintenance Stack.
+Afterwards you will need to bootstrap the database schema using the bastion container within the Maintenance Stack to run migrations.

 ## The Maintenance Stack